• Skip to primary navigation

 • Slice eggplant into ¼ inch slices.

-• Beat the eggs and salt together.
-Heat about 6 tablespoons oil in a frying pan until hot, to fry the eggplant in small batches.
+• Heat about 6 tablespoons oil in a frying pan until hot, to fry the eggplant in small batches.

 • Combine the sour cream and dill together to serve with the fried eggplant slices.